Rochet2/AIO/README.md

 - make sure your code has asserts in place and is fast.
 There is a tweakable timeout in AIO.lua just to be sure that the server will not hang if you happen to write bad or abusable code or if a bad user finds a way to hang the system
 - Do check the AIO.lua settings and tweak them to your needs for both client and server respectively.
 This is important to fend off bad users and make things work better with your setup.

+# Eluna multistate support
+Eluna supports multiple lua states.
+This means that different lua states do not share the same state data and events trigger on different states.
+When using eluna multistate, AIO can be loaded and called on any state so you can send messages from any lua state to the client.
+However, only the main state can receive messages.
+This means that all addon code loading should be done on main state only, as it will be the one handling all client to server communication.
+Any functions that do not work on map states do not exist on map states and only exist on the main lua state and you will get an error if you try to call them in map states.

 # Handlers
 AIO has a few handlers by default that are used for the internal codes and you can use them if you wish.